RunMat

 GitHub

-surf — Create shaded 3-D surface plots from grids or mesh coordinates with GPU-backed rendering and MATLAB surf semantics.
+surf — Create 3-D surface plots from height grids or mesh coordinates with MATLAB-compatible surf syntax.

 How surf works